North German Confederation: Military alliance

 On 18 August 1866, Prussia and a larger number of North and Central German states signed the North German Confederation Treaty establishing a Bündnis (alliance).
 The treaty created a military alliance for one year.
 It also affirmed that the states wanted to form a federal state based on the Prussian proposals of June 1866.
 They agreed to have a parliament elected to discuss a draft constitution.
-At the same time, the original East Prussian craddle of the Prussian statehood as well as the Prussian-held Polish- or Kashubian-speaking territories of Province of Posen and West Prussia were formally ′annexed into Germany.
+At the same time, the original East Prussian cradle of the Prussian statehood as well as the Prussian-held Polish- or Kashubian-speaking territories of Province of Posen and West Prussia were formally annexed into Germany.
 Saxony and Hesse-Darmstadt, former enemies in the war of 1866, had to agree their accession to the new federation in their respective peace treaties (Hesse-Darmstadt only joined with its northern province, Upper Hesse).
 Later in 1866, other states joined the treaty.
 The liberals in the Prussian parliament favored a wholesale annexation of all North German territories by Prussia.
 In a similar way, Sardinia–Piedmont had created the Kingdom of Italy.
 But Bismarck chose a different approach.
 Prussia incorporated (in October 1866) only the former military opponents Hannover, Hesse-Kassel, Nassau, the free city of Frankfurt, and the Hesse-Homburg area of Hesse Darmstadt.
 These areas were combined into the two new Prussian provinces of Hannover and Hesse-Nassau.
 Schleswig and Holstein also became a Prussian province.